The Projection Booth

 The Projection Booth is a podcast featuring discussions of films from a variety of genres with critical analysis.
 As of February 2021, more than 500 episodes had been released.

 The show is hosted by Mike White, the director of Who Do You Think You're Fooling?.
-Guests on the show have included Jeff Goldblum, John Waters, Ed Harris, Luke Wilson, Chris Elliott, Ellen Burstyn, Bruce Dern, Nicholas Meyer, William Friedkin, Julie Taymor, and Joe Dante.
+Guests on the show have included Jeff Goldblum, John Waters, Ed Harris, Luke Wilson, Chris Elliott, Ellen Burstyn, Bruce Dern, Michael Murphy, Nicholas Meyer, William Friedkin, Julie Taymor, and Joe Dante.

 Format

 Each show contains a discussion of a single main film.
 Sometimes other films that complement or contrast the main topic are discussed.
 Often, guest interviews are included.
 Guests have included other podcast hosts, authors, or people with particular insights on a given film or topic, and at times, the filmmakers themselves.

 Episode lengths vary; many are less than an hour, but episodes have reached up to seven hours.

 Some of the show's most popular episodes include shows on The Magnificent Ambersons, and Conan the Barbarian.

 While covering a wide array of films, the show has been criticized for occasionally dedicating episodes to obscure films not available on DVD.